saturnflyer/selenium-connect/README.md

 rake integration  # integration tests rake system       # system tests
 ```

+### Or get your Guard On!

+Running:

+    guard

+Will start watching the code and run the unit tests on save.
+Cool.

 ## Deployment
 The release process is rather automated, just use one rake task with the new version number: